Shuo-Yang-SYSU/Medical-Statistics/README.md

-Our project will showcase examples of novel discretization methods.# Medical-Statistics
+Our project will showcase examples of novel discretization methods.